lazywithclass/node-concordance/README.md

 contains only spaces, newlines, standard English letters, and standard English punctuation marks.

+## Dependencies

+Just run `npm install`, tested with node v0.10.33

 ## Using it

+You could run it by calling `cat test/fixtures/base | node index.js`

 ## Running tests

-To run tests `make test`, node is passed the flag `--stack_trace_limit 10`, so that stack traces are at most 10 lines long.
+To run tests the usual `npm test` or `make test`.

 To run testem so that tests run on file change either run `npm run dev` or `make -s`